 Thank you for your interest in participating in our clinical training program.
 In order to participate, you must be enrolled in a graduate level program in a discipline related to counseling (i.e. counseling, social work, psychology).
 Applicants are expected to have some degree of self-motivation and self-direction, and to have a foundation of basic skills and knowledge upon which she or he hopes to build upon and expand throughout the training program.

-Please send a resume, cover letter, and a list of references (2 from previous two work sites) to the Director & Training Coordinator, Amie Bryant
+Please send a résumé, cover letter, and a list of references (2 from previous two work sites) as a single document to the Director & Training Coordinator, Amie Bryant

 Applications are typically reviewed beginning in February prior to the academic year you want to begin.
 Those applicants who are qualified and conducive to our program may be invited to campus for an in-person interview with at least 3 of the senior staff.
 Interviews typically begin in March and will continue until positions are filled.
 Following the interview, references will be called.
 Decisions regarding acceptance are typically made by the end of April, though applications will be received and interviews may be conducted on a rolling basis until the program fills.
 Our training program is highly competitive and often we have more applicants than we have spaces available, therefore qualified applicants are considered on a first come basis.
 Telephone or video interviews can be arranged if a student lives out of the area.